-In accordance with this concept every student is evaluated through an evaluation process provided by the Congressional Methodology, through the analysis of need, that is processed by completion of the Free Application for Federal Student Aid (FAFSA) and obtaining the Expected Family Contribution (EFC) index that provides this exercise.
+In accordance with this concept every student is evaluated through an evaluation process provided by the Congressional Methodology, through the analysis of need, that is processed by completion of the Free Application for Federal Student Aid (FAFSA) and obtaining the Student Aid Index (SAI) index that provides this exercise.

-THE GRANTING PROCESS IS ESTABLISHED BY THE FOLLOWING ELEMENTS:
+THE AWARDING PROCESS IS ESTABLISHED BY THE FOLLOWING ELEMENTS:

-- Priority will be given to those applications of eligible student's that were received in the Financial Aid Office on or before the deadline recommended by the Financial Aid Office and meet all the required documentation. - Students will be arranged in descending order, from highest to lowest need, for awarding of Federal Supplemental Educational Opportunity Grant (FSEOG) and state funds Federal Work Study Programs (FWSP). - For FSEOG funds priority is given to students with an Expected Family Contribution of 0. - Students must notify their interest in applying for Student's Loans and indicate the amount of Subsidized and Unsubsidized per semester they would like to request. - The granting of these funds depends on the selection made by the Institutional Scholarship Committee and the student's eligibility of the program requested.
+- Priority will be given to those applications of eligible student's that were received in the Financial Aid Office on or before the deadline recommended by the Financial Aid Office and meet all the required documentation. - Students will be arranged in descending order, from highest to lowest need, for awarding of Federal Supplemental Educational Opportunity Grant (FSEOG) and state funds Federal Work Study Programs (FWSP). - For FSEOG funds priority is given to students with a Student Aid Index (SAI)of -1500.

-THE GRANTING PROCESS IS ESTABLISHED BY THE FOLLOWING ELEMENTS:
+THE AWARDING PROCESS IS ESTABLISHED BY THE FOLLOWING ELEMENTS: